-The bodyshell of the all-new Optima is stronger than ever thanks to the more extensive use of Advanced High-Strength Steel (AHSS).
-50 per cent of the body is now made up of AHSS – representing a 150 per cent increase over that of the previous car (20 per cent) – and boasts a 450 per cent increase in the amount of structural adhesive used.
-The result is that torsional rigidity has been improved by 50 per cent over the model that it replaces, while the body shell is also 8.6 kg lighter.
+The bodyshell of the all-new Optima is stronger than ever thanks to the more extensive use of ultra-high tensile steel (UHTS).
+50% of the body is now made up of UHTS – representing a 150% increase over that of the previous car (20%) – and boasts a 450% increase in the amount of structural adhesive used.
+The result is that torsional rigidity has been improved by 50% over the model that it replaces, while the body shell is also 8.6 kg lighter.
 The higher-strength steel alloys have been applied to reinforce the A and B-pillars, side sills, roof, floor, front wheel arches and rear bulkhead, boosting the all-round structural integrity of the body.

 Passive safety is further improved for occupants with the total number of airbags increasing to seven.
 The all-new Optima will be fitted as standard with driver, driver knee, passenger, two front side and two curtain airbags.